luisherranz/meteorflux/packages/appstate/README.md

 $ meteor add meteorflux:appstate
 ```

-This package and API is currently under development but if you want to use it this are a few examples of what is capable of.
+This package and API is currently under development but if you want to use it these are a few examples of what is capable of.
 Better documentation will come in the future.

 #### AppState.set(path, value)